sede-open/sogno-platform-covee-service/README.md

 ## Download the respository
-please clone it with: git clone --recursive <ssh-link>  (to download the submodules) The submodule installed in the "dmu", a tool to REST API
+please clone it with: git clone --recursive <ssh-link>  (to download the submodules) \\
+The submodule installed is the "dmu", a tool to REST API

 ## Installation